RU1NJURED

 Types of Psychological Injuries

 Not all wounds are visible.
 Some stay in your head and heart, but they do not go away that easily.
-The panel Solicitors at RU1NJURED have had firsthand experience from non-fault accident victims who have suffered from psychological symptoms.
-Some experience mild anxiety, whilst others can’t sleep right, remain hypervigilant in their day and for some, the symptoms can be crippling.
-These types of symptoms can go deep, causing havoc to your normal routines, cause you to struggle to focus at work or on general tasks, going as far as causing relationships to start falling apart.
-It is like life just shifted.
+The panel solicitors at RU1NJURED have firsthand experience from non-fault accident victims who have suffered from psychological symptoms.
+Some experience mild anxiety, whilst others can’t sleep right.
+Moreover, many remain hypervigilant in their day and for some, the symptoms can be crippling.
+These types of symptoms can go deep, causing havoc to your normal routines, cause you to struggle to focus at work or on general tasks.
+They might go as far as causing relationships to start falling apart.
+It is like life just took a different turn.

-Here are some common types of psychological injuries we experienced in non-fault accident claims:
+Here are some common types of psychological injuries experienced by the claimants of non-fault accident claims we handled:

 • Post-Traumatic Stress Disorder (PTSD)